Jonathan0137/Pawsup/doc/sprint0/process.md

 # Defining Points of User Stories

 During our weekly meeting, we used planning poker to decide the point values of each user story.
-We counted down and then typed our answers into a discord channel.
-The lowest and highest values explained their reasoning for their scores, and then we usually settled on a score in between.
+For each user story, we briefly discussed the things we need to do for it and everybody rated it's workload/difficulty using our rating system.
+The lowest and highest values explained their reasoning for their scores, and then we usually settled on a score in between by debating about the scores and repeating this process.
+Discrepancies in our ratings were usually due to a lack of understanding as to knowing exactly what to do for some user stories.
+In this case, we usually rate the story slightly higher to compensate for uncertainty.

+Our point values is based off of the Fibonacci sequence for lower points (1 to 13) and then powers of 2 for higher points (20 to 100).